-Help students recognize that it can be helpful to have a number of different strategies, because some work better in different situations.
-For example, it's possible to "ignore" mean comments occasionally.
-However, it might be a better idea to ask for help or tell an adult if a child is feeling really sad or worried.
+Help students recognize that it can be useful to have a number of different strategies to deal with bullying.
+Different approaches might work better in different situations.
+For example, it might be possible to ignore snide comments made while walking down the hallway.
+However, it might be a better idea to ask for help or tell an adult if a child is feeling really sad about the situation or worried about their own safety.